SalesforceSFDC/Apex-Integration-Services/Bulk API/Readme.md

 ## What You Can Do with Bulk API
 * The REST Bulk API lets you query, queryAll, insert, update, upsert, or delete a large number of records asynchronously.
 The records can include binary attachments, such as Attachment objects or Salesforce CRM Content.
 You first send a number of batches to the server using an HTTP POST call and then the server processes the batches in the background.
 While batches are being processed, you can track progress by checking the status of the job using an HTTP GET call.
 All operations use HTTP GET or POST methods to send and receive CSV, XML, or JSON data.
+* Currently base64 fields are not supported in queries with the Bulk API.